The Anti-Fatigue Function of Pine Pollen

-This research was done to evaluate the influence of Pine Pollen on the swimming time of mice, a common method of accessing fatigue and stress in the laboratory.
-Researcher Liu fed Pine Pollen to the mice in dosages of 100, 500, and 1000mg/kg, and then tested the loaded swimming time of each group as well as the blood content of lactic acid, hepatic glycogen, and urea nitrogen, after 30 days feeding of each group.
+This research was done to evaluate the influence of Pine Pollen on the swimming time of mice, a common method of assessing fatigue and stress in the laboratory.
+Researcher Liu fed Pine Pollen to the mice in dosages of 100, 500, and 1000mg/kg, and then tested the loaded swimming time of each group as well as the blood content of lactic acid, hepatic glycogen, and urea nitrogen after 30 days of feeding.

-Research has shown that an increase in skeletal muscle free radicals and other forms of reactive oxygen caused by exercises is one of the important factors resulting in skeletal muscle damage and fatigue.
+Research has shown that an increase in skeletal muscle free radicals and other forms of reactive oxygen caused by exercise is one of the important factors resulting in skeletal muscle damage and fatigue.

-Beta carotene is currently known as the strongest single oxygen scavenger, which could alleviate the degree of lipid peroxide reaction.
-Pine Pollen contains rich antioxidant ingredients that can decrease the concentration of free radical after exercises and then alleviate the damage from free radicals, thus slowing down fatigue post exercise.
+Beta-carotene is currently known as the strongest single oxygen scavenger, which could alleviate the degree of lipid peroxide reaction.
+Pine Pollen contains rich antioxidant ingredients that can decrease the concentration of free radicals after exercise and then alleviate the damage from free radicals, thus slowing down fatigue post exercise.

 All information provided by RAW Forest Foods, including throughout this website, is for educational purposes only and is not intended as—nor should be misconstrued as—any type of recommendation, medical diagnosis, treatment, cure, or advice.